-- People also use look ahead - i.e., enumerate actions, consider opponent's possible responses, REPEAT - Producing a complete game tree is only possible for simple games - So, generate a partial game tree for some number of plys - -Move = each player takes a turn
+- People also use look ahead, i.e. enumerate actions, consider opponent's possible responses, REPEAT - Producing a complete game tree only possible for simple games

+-What is a complete game tree?

+- So, generate a partial game tree for some number of plys

+- -Move = each player takes a turn

--Ply = one player's turn
+- -Ply = one player's turn

-• What do we do with the game tree?
+- What do we do with the game tree?